Dr Morton's Terms and Conditions

 - 1.2.
 Dr Morton's acts as an agent for doctors (the "Doctor" or "Doctors") who provide medical advice.
-The role of Dr Morton's is to refer Customers to appropriately qualified Doctors who are each registered with the General Medical Council ("GMC") to provide medical advice.
+The role of Dr Morton's is to connect Customers with appropriately qualified Doctors who are each registered with the General Medical Council ("GMC") to provide medical advice.
 Each Doctor is responsible for their own medical indemnity insurance.
 The role of the Doctor is to provide that medical advice.

 - 1.3 The purpose of the GMC is to protect, promote and maintain the health and safety of the public by ensuring proper standards in the practice of medicine.
 Each Doctor referred by Dr Morton's to a Customer has the same traditional duty of care towards a patient or Customer common throughout the UK medical profession and the NHS.
 The names of the Doctors, their qualifications and GMC registration details are available on Dr Morton's Website.

 - 2.1.
 The services provided ("Service" or "Services") include emails, telephone calls (which may be extended to include video), responding to requests for medicine and review of test kit results.
-The role of Dr Morton's in providing a "Service" or "Services" is to refer Customers to appropriately qualified Doctors who are each registered with the General Medical Council
+The role of Dr Morton's in providing a "Service" or "Services" is to connect Customers with appropriately qualified Doctors who are each registered with the General Medical Council

 - 2.2.
 The role of the Doctors in providing a "Service" or "Services", is the provision of medical advice by Telephone and Email which is given: